N40h/WoW-Weekly-Counter/README.md

-# Weekly_keys
+# Weekly Keys Counter App

-Based on the passenger counter app from the JS course on scrimba
+Following the JS course on Scrimba, the first part is a passenger counter app, playing World of Warcraft during this time, i got the idea to reproduce a similar app but for the number of dungeons done for the week on an account.